SirCipher/UNDERSEA/README.md

 Running UNDERSEA using Windows WSL:
 ---
 UNDERSEA on Windows 10 has only been tested using CLion and IntelliJ, though not as a target release.
-In addition to this, WSL does not natively support GUI applications - while support can be added through an XServer, WSL sockets fail to bind - so pMarineViewer does not launch.
+In addition to this, WSL does not natively support GUI applications - while support can be added through an XServer, WSL sockets fail to bind - so pMarineViewer does not launch and run correctly.
 Instructions to setup for development are as follows:
 To setup UNDERSEA on Windows:
 - Setup the machine as per the [instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Ubuntu 18.04 LTS
 - Install [CLion](https://www.jetbrains.com/clion/)